ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 #### Organize – Trusted, Governed Analytics

-The second rung of the AI Ladder is organize and is how is an enterprise can make data known, discoverable, usable, and reusable.
+The second rung of the AI Ladder is *Organize* and is about how an enterprise can make data known, discoverable, usable, and reusable.
 The ability to organize is prerequisite to becoming data-centric.
-Additionally, data of inferior quality or data that can be misleading to a machine or end-user can be governed so that any use can adequately controlled.
-Ideally, the outcome of organize is a body of data that is appropriately curated and offers the highest value to an enterprise.
+Additionally, data of inferior quality or data that can be misleading to a machine or end-user can be governed in such that any use can be adequately controlled.
+Ideally, the outcome of *Organize* is a body of data that is appropriately curated and offers the highest value to an enterprise.
 Organize allows data to be:

-* A discoverable asset
+* Discoverable
 * Cataloged
-* Profiled, categorized, and classified
+* Profiled
+* Categorized
+* Classified
-* Secured through policy-based enforcement
+* Secured (e.g. through policy-based enforcement)
 * A source of truth and utility

 #### Analyze – Insights On-Demand

-The third rung of the AI Ladder is analyze and is how is an organization approaches becoming a data-driven enterprise.
+The third rung of the AI Ladder is *Analyze* and is about how an organization approaches becoming a data-driven enterprise.
 Analytics can be human-centered or machine-centered.
-In this regard the initials AI can be interpreted to mean Augmented Intelligence when used in a human-centered context and Artificial Intelligence when used in a machine-centered context.
+In this regard the initials AI can be interpreted as Augmented Intelligence when used in a human-centered context and Artificial Intelligence when used in a machine-centered context.
 Analyze covers a span of techniques and capabilities from basic reporting and business intelligence to deep learning.
-Analyze allows data to be:
+Analyze, through data, allows to:

 * Determine what has happened
 * Determine what is happening